diabetes and dry feet

 Before starting any new exercise, talk to your doctor to make sure it’s right for you16.
 Regular physical activity and foot exercises can help keep your diabetic feet healthy.

-Diabetic foot exercises
+diabetic foot exercises

 “Daily foot checks are advised for individuals with diabetes to monitor signs of injury or infection.
 It is recommended to wash feet daily in warm water with mild soap to maintain foot health.
 Individuals with diabetes are advised never to soak their feet in hot water for long periods.”16